hd132506/OSS-3rd-project/README.md

 ~~~

 ### How to contribute
-  - Email or GitHub pull request
+  - You can send email to ch20792457@gmail.com or use GitHub issue.
-  - We'll welcome Any feedback <3
+  - We'll welcome Any feedback.